csm-actions/docs/README.md

 But `repository_dispatch` requires `contents:write` permission, which is too strong.
 It's undesirable to grant the `contents:write` permission to client workflows.

-Instead, we use `labels:created` event because it requires `issues:write` permission, which is hard to abuse.
+Instead, we use `labels:created` event because it requires only `issues:write` permission, which is hard to abuse.
 To create labels in other repositories, GitHub Actions tokens are unavailable.
 So clients require GitHub Apps with `issues:write` permissions.